JunglePlugins/User-Menus/readme.txt

 == Description ==

-User Menus by [Jungle Plugins][jungleplugins] is the perfect plugin for websites which have logged in users.
+User Menus is the perfect plugin for websites which have logged in users.

 The plugin gives you more control over your nav menu by allowing you to apply visibility controls to menu items e.g who can see each menu item (everyone, logged out users, logged in users, specific user roles).